 Hydroponic gardening has been around for a while now, and these smart gardens work great indoors.
 With nutrient-rich water and automatic grow lights, smart gardens are easy to use and grow food in a fraction of the time it might take outdoors.
 These smart tools will notify you when they need more water or plant food; all you have to do is enjoy the fruits (or vegetables) of their labor.

 Smart gardens come in all shapes and sizes, so depending on the size of your kitchen, there’s likely an option that will work for you.
 Some smart gardens come with apps that allow you to monitor your mini-crops, while others come with AI assistants that let you know when produce is ready to be picked.
 Still others connect to WiFi or are smart assistant enabled.

 Are your plants getting enough water?
 How is the quality of your soil?
 A plant monitor is a smart gardening tool that can help you track these important factors and keep your plants healthy.
 Smart plant monitors reference databases to determine the needs of the specific plants you pair them with.
 With a companion app, these smart gardening tools will notify you if your plant needs more water, less light, or something else in order to thrive.
 Certain smart plant monitors can also transition from indoors to outdoors for multipurpose use.

 Smart plant pots

-Smart outdoor gardening
+Smart gardening for outdoors

 Smart lawn mowers

-For longtime gardeners with big vegetable patches, smart weeders might be the most exciting smart technology of all.
+For longtime gardeners with big vegetable patches, smart weeders might be the most exciting smart gardening tool of all.
 Smart weeders use different techniques to get rid of weeds, from churning up soil to disturb weeds or extremely targeted herbicide application.
 They can live in your garden all season long, using solar power and withstanding inclement conditions, all while you control them from your smartphone.